 3) Stay Within Your Budget

 One of the main reasons people leave the non-profit sector and other organizations with social and environmental causes is burnout.
-Sometimes it feels like you aren’t moving the needle at all, and it can be frustrating.
+Sometimes it feels like you aren’t getting meaningful results at all, and it can be frustrating.

-So, it is critical to keep your eyes on every achievement, no matter how small.
+So, keep your eyes on every achievement, no matter how small.
 Stay positive.
 There are people who you don’t know who are cheering your efforts.

 “Celebrate small victories often.
 Mourn failures quickly.
 Do what’s necessary without fanfare.” — Chris Brogan